2i2c-org/infrastructure/docs/howto/features/storage-quota.md

 Now we can set quotas for each user and configure the path to monitor for storage quota enforcement.

 This can be done by updating `basehub.jupyter-home-nfs.quotaEnforcer` in the hub's values file.
-For example, to set a quota of 10GB for the user `staging`, we would add the following to the user's values file:
+For example, to set a quota of 10GB for all users on the `staging` hub, we would add the following to the hub's values file:

 ```yaml
 jupyter-home-nfs: